boyter/boyter.org/content/posts/sloc-cloc-code.md

 This might be a problem.

 I have experimented with Rust before and I was blown away with the performance you can wring out of it.
 So should I implement yet ANOTHER code counter in Rust?
 I decided against that.
-I do like a challange though http://www.boyter.org/2017/03/golang-solution-faster-equivalent-java-solution/ and I was looking to expand my knowledge of Go and learn how to write multi CPU aware code in it.
+I do like a challenge though http://www.boyter.org/2017/03/golang-solution-faster-equivalent-java-solution/ and I was looking to expand my knowledge of Go and learn how to write multi CPU aware code in it.
 So I chose Go.
 At the time I did not know that Gocloc already existed so I thought I was being original in the choice of language.

-I started thinking about what sort of projects should I optimise for?
+I started thinking about what sort of projects should I optimize for?
 After all at some point we may need to make a trade off in performance in calculating for larger vs smaller repositories.
 However after some more pondering I discarded this idea.
 I said I wanted absolute performance.
 This means I wanted it to work quickly on small and large projects.
-If I can optimise for one it should be possible to optimise for both.
+If I can optimize for one it should be possible to optimize for both.

 Given that tokei, loc and gocloc exist it means I also want to beat them when it comes to processing.
 Its good to have lofty goals.

-Regarding performance, specificly CPU performance.
+Regarding performance, specifically CPU performance.
 Back on the old days of single cores and real programmers http://www.cs.utah.edu/~elb/folklore/mel.html https://en.wikipedia.org/wiki/The_Story_of_Mel there was only one way to make code faster.
 Have it do less http://asserttrue.blogspot.com.au/2009/03/how-to-write-fast-code.html  The less it did the faster the program finished based on wall clock time.
 To quote one of the maintainers of grep "The key to making programs fast is to make them do practically nothing" https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html

 Those days and the "free performance lunch" ended a while ago and now the answer is a bit more complex.

-Nowday's you want your program to do as little as possible, on many cores, while making it easier for the cores to do the next thing.
+Now-day's you want your program to do as little as possible, on many cores, while making it easier for the cores to do the next thing.
 This means you need to run the program in parallel, while being friendly to the CPU caches and the branch predictor.
 Thankfully compilers and CPU designers understand that these things are hard for all but the most brilliant of developers (I am not in this category).
 As such you probably don't worry too much about anything except how to run things in parallel.
-That said if you run into one an issue that can be solved by changing a branching instuction to help the predictor (I have done this exactly one time) you will feel like a programming god for a while.
+That said if you run into one an issue that can be solved by changing a branching instruction to help the predictor (I have done this exactly one time) you will feel like a programming god for a while.

+Some things to keep in mind when reading

+ - where command line output is included below I have often cut out empty lines to reduce the size
+ - my development machine is a Surface Book 2 using Ubuntu WSL
+ - many of the benchmarks/results before the benchmarks section are run on a variety of machines and sizes

 Architecture.
-Since this was my second attempt at a Go project I was able to use the benfits of hindsight to avoid making similar mistakes.
+Since this was my second attempt at a Go project I was able to use the benefits of hindsight to avoid making similar mistakes.
 The first one I made was dealing with lists.
 Coming from a C#/Java/Python background where the way to make code run in parallel is to build a list and then use parallel streams, parallel linq or multiprocessing to iterate over that list using all available CPU's.
 However in Go what you really want to do is build streams.

-The other thing you need to do is let your prejudices go and embrace goroutines.
+The other thing you need to do is let your prejudices go and embrace go-routines.
 The idea of spinning up thousands of threads in something like Java is going to land you in a world of pain.
 However the same cannot be said of Go.
 Not going to dive into this too much but suffice to say so long as you limit the CPU bound GoRoutines to the number of CPU's you can get away with many thousands performing other tasks.

 Given the above this is the design I came up with, based on the idea that you use streams similar to unix pipes.